 At Hardwick Primary School we have adopted a whole school approach to SEND policy and practice.
 Pupils identified as having SEND are, as far as practicable, fully integrated into mainstream classes.
 Every effort is made to ensure that they have full access to the National Curriculum and are integrated into all aspects of the school.
-The SEND Code of Practice 2014 makes it clear that all teachers are teachers of pupils with special educational needs.
+The SEND Code of Practice 2015 makes it clear that all teachers are teachers of pupils with special educational needs.

 At Hardwick Primary School, all teachers are responsible for identifying pupils with SEND and, in collaboration with the SENCo will ensure that these pupils requiring different or additional support are identified at an early stage.
+We follow a clear pathway for identifying and responding to SEND (as shared within our SEND policy) including initial consideration of the quality first teaching, universal provision and reasonable adjustments that have and can be put in place.
 The SENCo reviews pupil progress meetings with class teachers and phase leaders each term where concerns can be raised and discussed.
 Referrals can also be made at any time between teachers and the SENCo to share and discuss concerns that adequate progress is not being made and to identify possible next steps.